Steve Gill

-Steve Gill (born November 15, 1956) is an American conservative talk radio host based in Nashville, Tennessee.
-He is a political commentator and radio host, and was the political editor of the website The Tennessee Star prior to his August 2019 arrest.
+Steve Gill (born November 15, 1956) is an American conservative talk radio host based and political commentator based in Nashville, Tennessee.
+He was the co-founder/political editor of the website The Tennessee Star prior to his August 2019 resignation.
+Currently involved in TV and radio commentary both in the U.S. and internationally, he is a regular commentator on radio stations in Memphis (KWAM), Jackson, TN and Washington DC, and television commentary for Bloomberg Dubai, RT Moscow, WZTV Nashville, GB News, and TalkTV, among others.
+In 2019, Gill was arrested for not paying $170,000 in back child support.

 Education

 Gill attended the University of Tennessee, where he received an undergraduate degree in history and a J.D. degree.
 He played varsity basketball while in college and was a member of the 1977 Tennessee team that won the Southeastern Conference championship.
 As a student, he was also president of the student body, president of Omicron Delta Kappa, and student member of the university board of trustees.
 Gill was an adjunct faculty member at Belmont University from 1991 to 2004, teaching graduate and undergraduate courses in international business, business law, and negotiations.